mscatherinelin/ASCIIEncoderDecoder/README.md

 ## Unit Testing

 The test suit illustrates the basic behavior of the `encode` and `decode` functionality.
-The tests include empty files as well as files that are comprised of various characters.
+The tests account for empty files as well as files that are comprised of various characters.
 The tests also check for users who attempt to encode/decode already encoded/decoded data.

 In order to test the robustness of the program use the following command: